abilian/abilian-sbe/README.rst

 Abilian SBE (Social Business Engine) is a platform for developing social business applications, and more specifically collaborative / enterprise 2.0 business applications, such as enterprise social networks (ESN).

-It is based on the `Abilian Core <http://abilian-core.readthedocs.org/en/latest/>` project which provide the basic services, on top of Flask and SQLAlchemy.
+It is based on the `Abilian Core <http://abilian-core.readthedocs.org/en/latest/>`_ project which provide the basic services, on top of Flask and SQLAlchemy.

 Abilian SBE adds the concept of *communities*, which are collaborative spaces with services such as lightweight document management, discussions, wikis, user timelines.

+Abilian SBE is currently alpha software and evolving quickly.
+OTOH, it's already used by several major customers in production, since mid 2013.

 Install